Gregasaurous/Solana-Sandwich-Bot/README.md

 ## ACCESS NOW OPEN

 For a very limited time we are allowing new members to join the pool.
-* Contact @WageRobot on Discord for more info!
+* Contact @ScuffedData on Telegram for more info!
 Serious inqueries only
 * Newbie friendly - Our bot does just about everything
 * Running validators?
 We want them!
 Get the highest tips when  pointed towards our pool!
 * Get 1 day access for a small fee to test the product!!